 A Maryland bridge can replace a single missing tooth.
 It is similar to a traditional dental bridge however it uses metal wings instead of crowns to secure the replacement tooth.
-On both sides of the false tooth are thin metal wings that are attached to the two adjacent teeth.
-They are bonded to the back of the teeth with a composite resin.
+On both sides of the false tooth are thin metal wings that your dentist will bond to the back of the two adjacent teeth with a composite resin.

-A benefit of using this method is no tooth enamel will need to be removed to accommodate the restoration.
+A benefit of using this method is that your dentist will need to remove any tooth enamel to accommodate the restoration.
 The downside is the restoration will need to be re-bonded often and it is not as durable as a traditional bridge.

 Dental Implant Supported Bridge

 An implant bridge can replace two or more teeth.
 The bridge piece has two dental crowns with the pontics in the middle.
 It is similar to a traditional bridge however a dentist will secure it to dental implants instead of adjacent teeth.

-At least two dental implants will be placed in the jaw bone via a surgical procedure.
-After a period of healing, typically three to six months, the bridge will be secured to the implants.
+Your dentist At least two dental implants will be placed in the jaw bone via a surgical procedure.
+After a period of healing, typically three to six months, your dentist will secure the bridge to the implants.